JLChnToZ/VVMW/Packages/idv.jlchntoz.vvmw/README.md

 - **Targets**: For integration to custom scripts, it will sends out events to any Udon (sharp) behaviours assignaed here.
   I don't provide source-code level documentation so please read the source code if you want to integrate with your scripts.
 - **Realtime GI Update Interval**: The interval to update realtime GI, set to 0 to disable realtime GI update.
-  This features requires setup the lignt probes and realtime GI in the scene and the screen renderers.
+  This features requires setup the light probes and realtime GI in the scene and the screen renderers.

 ### Builtin Module / AVPro Module
 These are the video player modules.
 The purpose of these game objects are interfaces from the undely video player components to the core.